-The City and staff realize that the new director will be different and because of the recent transitions, the new Division Director will have the opportunity to mold the Division with less than the typical resistance.
+The City and staff realize that the new Director will be different and because of the recent transitions, the new Director will have the opportunity to mold the Department with less than the typical resistance.
+The primary focus for the Department moving forward is revitalizing the organizational structure with a strong emphasis on "team building".